Woah, did Matt actually make pancakes?!

 - 1.5 minutes was the perfect time for my pancakes, but you'll need to adjust based on your preferences.
 You'll know the pancakes are ready to flip when you can easily slide a spatula underneath them.
 If you prematurely flip the pancake, you can always flip it back over to finish that side.

 - I haven't experimented with different types of protein powder, but I would guess that any type of powder should work here.
 The one I use is a blend of whey/casein, but whey alone would work, and a vegan powder SHOULD also work.
-I didn't test it, but since it's a relatively low amount of protein overall, it should be okay.
+I would lower the protein powder amount to just a single scoop (about 30g) to be safe.

 - The nutrition will vary based on the type of cake mix you use, so be sure to calculate your own.